eric80116/crescendo-workshop/03-RECOMMENDER.md

-Amazon Personalize customers with e-commerce and video personalization use cases can simply select the recommenders that map to the user experience they want to create.
+With e-commerce and video personalization use cases, users can simply select the recommenders that map to the user experience they want to create.

 ## Create recommender